matrix-org/synapse/docs/modules/third_party_rules_callbacks.md

 Called when changing the visibility of a room in the local public room directory.
 The visibility is a string that's either "public" or "private".
 The module must return a boolean indicating whether the change can go through.

+If multiple modules implement this callback, the first callback returning `False` causes the visibility change to be denied, and the subsequent implementations of this callback to be ignored.
+If all callbacks return `True` then the visibility change is allowed.

 ## Example